AlayaNetwork/alaya-devdocs/website/docs/Solidity_Getting_started.md

 alaya-truffle migrate
 ```

-After deploying successfully, you will see log info as follows:
+After successful deployment，you will see log info as follows:
 ```
 2_initial_helloworld.js
 ======================